openstenoproject/plover_plugins_manager/README.rst

 In development
 ~~~~~~~~~~~~~~

+* drop the use of pip's internal APIs
+* drop the dependency on PyQt5 WebEngine
-* improve cache handling: correctly handle a failure to load/save the cache
+* improve and simplify cache handling: persistently cache all network
+  requests (with a 10 minutes expiration date)

 0.5.13
 ~~~~~~